 Ride in an old American car and visit the Moncada Barracks, the location for what many describe as the start of the Revolution and the small museum that depicts Fidel Castro’s attack on the barracks on 26th July 1953.
 Also, Calle Heredia, one of the city’s liveliest streets, Padre Pico Street, made famous by the intense games of draughts played by the locals.

 Explore independently the centre of Santiago de Cuba or visit the very famous Casa De La Trova.

 Day 4 | Santiago de Cuba & Biran & Hoguin

 Visit the Santa Ifigenia Cemetery, a most important site in Cuba and the final resting place of Fidel Castro, one of the world’s most recognised leaders.
 The cemetery also contains the final resting place of Cuba’s national hero Jose Marti, as well as a number of other important revolutionary and historical figures including the Bacardi family.

 Explore the tiny village of Biran in the foothills of the Nipe Mountains – the birthplace of Fidel and Raul Castro who both became iconic world leaders.
 You will see the house where the brothers were born, which is also the final resting place of their parents.

 Lunch today will be served in a small local restaurant close to Biran.
 The journey will continue to Holguin, founded in 1545 and now one of the largest cities on the island.
-There will be a short tour of the colonial centre of the city, famed for its numerous small squares, a focal point for local life.
+There will be a short tour of the colonial centre of the city, famed for its numerous small squares, a focal point for local life, before the tour concludes.